 by Steve Panizza

-Let me begin with the story of the first instrument I built as an independent builder and a church that, either unable or unwilling to remain relevant, closed.
+Let me begin the story of the first instrument I built as an independent builder with a church that, either unwilling or unable to remain relevant, closed.
 An Apostolic congregation purchased the building and, having no use for it, subsequently advertised the pipe organ located within for sale.
 Milwaukee organ builder John Miller removed the organ and placed it in storage.

 - John Miller

-I explicitly built the organ to accompany the congregation in singing hymns and only that.
-The church used a piano to accompany the choir and voices.
-Adding a much-needed 4' principal stop to recycled material from this instrument, I cost-effectively produce the more versatile first example of my 43-note continuo architecture.
+I correctly used the material I had on hand to build an organ to accompany a congregation of modest means in singing hymns since the church used a piano to accompany the choir and voices.
+But with a much-needed 4' principal stop added to re-recycled material from this instrument, I cost-effectively produce a far more versatile first example of my novel 43-note 19th-century continuo architecture.

 uploaded image